KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 | Africa | 14,920,344 |
 | Philippines | 227,929 |

 At this rate, Africa will have more than doubled the U.S. in United Methodist membership by 2020.
+And there is room for much more growth since Africa has a population of 1+ billion.

+# How should the church reach them?